 There are many options to perform clustering analysis of genomic data based on networks.
 One straightforward approach is to convert genomic data into distances, map them to interactions (also called edges or links) in networks, and apply various clustering algorithms on weighted networks.
-PI has previously converted a gene expression dataset into edge-weight and applied shorted-path clustering method on weight protein interaction network[6].
-Euclidean distance is a standard method to convert normalized genomic data into edge-weights, though many other transformations are available, such as logit-like transformation [5].
+PI has previously converted a gene expression dataset into edge-weight and applied shorted-path clustering method on weight protein interaction network{Qin, 2008 #561}.
+Euclidean distance is a standard method to convert normalized genomic data into edge-weights, though many other transformations are available, such as logit-like transformation {Qin, 2003 #566}.
 We will apply standard hierarchical clustering based on network traversal distances using shortest-path.
-In addition, we will try other clustering methods, such as K-means and Markov clustering using MCL [133].
+In addition, we will try other clustering methods, such as K-means and Markov clustering using MCL {van Dongen, 2012 #2433}.

-Several network datasets will be used, including protein-protein interactions from DIP, BioGRID, and BIND [134-136], protein complexes [137, 138], genetic interactions [139], and a probabilistic interaction network inferred from heterogeneous dataset from bioPIXIE [140, 141].
+Several network datasets will be used, including protein-protein interactions from DIP, BioGRID, and BIND {Xenarios, 2000 #1618;Bader, 2003 #2459;Stark, 2011 #2462}, protein complexes {Warringer, 2003 #261;Warringer, 2003 #1969;Warringer, 2003 #261;Warringer, 2003 #1969}, genetic interactions {Costanzo, 2010 #2074}, and a probabilistic interaction network inferred from heterogeneous dataset from bioPIXIE {Myers, 2005 #2325;Myers, 2009 #2321}.

-We will evaluate robustness-clusters with RLS and CLS measures from the Kaeberlein lab [43, 44, 53, 76, 142, 143].
+We will evaluate robustness-clusters with RLS and CLS measures from the Kaeberlein group {Smith, 2007 #498;Managbanag, 2008 #563;Powers, 2006 #564;Burtner, 2011 #779;Kaeberlein, 2005 #486;Kaeberlein, 2005 #306}.
 A statistic measure of lifespan of each module, mean, median, or standard deviation, will be evaluated based on null distributions generated by permutation of lifespans.
 Missing lifespan values will be treated as ‘NA’s during analysis and permutations.
 Recent and unpublished RLS and CLS data from the Kaeberlein group will also be incorporated into the analysis.
 PI is currently collaborating with the Kaeberlein group to predict longevity genes using machine-learning methods.
-PI has planed visits to the Kaeberlein lab for more effective collaborations (see Kaeberlein support letter).
+PI has planed visits to the Kaeberlein laboratory for more effective collaborations (see Kaeberlein support letter).
 Tentatively, we plan to pick network clusters/modules with top 5% of averages and bottom 5% of variances for robustness proxies, RLS, and CLS.

-PI has led students in his lab and courses to conduct large scale analysis of fitness data, morphology data, RLS and CLS.
+PI has led students in his laboratory and courses to conduct large scale analysis of fitness data, morphology data, RLS and CLS.
 In addition to morphological robustness, students found that RLS is significantly correlated with fitness measured in media with ethanol as the main carbon source (p=0.00159, R2=0.04).
 Based on these prior results, it is very promising that larger scale analysis can lead to gene interaction clusters associated with robustness and aging.

 Aim 2.3 Refine candidate LIMs with natural variation in lifespan and related traits. {Gat-Viks, 2010 #1972}